activeloopai/deeplake/docs/source/Sample-Compressions.rst

 | Dicom          | ``dcm``                                |
 +----------------+----------------------------------------+

-Sample compressions may have to be specified when :ref:`creating-tensors` or :ref:`making-hub-samples`.
+Sample compressions may have to be specified when :meth:`creating tensors <hub.core.dataset.Dataset.create_tensor>` or in :meth:`hub.read`.